Idris Elba Biography: In His Own Words – Video Exclusive, News, Photos, Age

 Idris Elba Bio: MUSIC CAREER

 Elba has continued his DJing career alongside acting, appearing in music videos for Fat Joe, Angie Stone and rapper Giggs.
-His move to the U.S. and subsequent success has also led to support from superstars like Jay-Z, releasing a record on the Hip Hop icons album American Gangster.
+His move to the U.S. and subsequent success have also led to support from superstars like Jay-Z, releasing a record on the Hip Hop icons album American Gangster.

 In November 2015, Elba opened for Madonna during her Rebel Heart Tour.
 He has also been featured on the Macklemore & Ryan Lewis album This Unruly Mess I’ve Made (2016).
 Versatile in music as well as acting, he recently co-directed and performed in Mumford & Sons music video “Lovers of The Light.”